MaanasSehgal/Codeforces-Lite/README.md

 - **Battery Efficiency:** On devices with OLED or AMOLED screens, the dark theme can help conserve battery life by reducing the energy used to display brighter pixels.
 - **Code Readability:** Syntax highlighting is optimized for better readability in dark mode, ensuring that different elements in the code—such as keywords, variables, and comments—stand out clearly without causing visual fatigue.
 - **User Control:** You can toggle the dark theme on or off based on your preferences, allowing you to switch between light and dark modes seamlessly.
+- **Theme Customizer:** Fine-tune your dark theme experience with adjustable settings for:
+  - Brightness
+  - Contrast
+  - Sepia tone
+  - Grayscale
+  - Invert colors
+- **Theme Presets:** Choose from predefined theme presets for quick visual adjustments

+## 4. Editor Theme Selection

+#### Codeforces Lite now includes a wide variety of editor themes to match your coding style and preferences:

+- Classic themes: Default, Dark, Light, High Contrast
+- Popular coding themes: Monokai, Dracula, GitHub, Nord, Solarized, and many more
+- Seamless theme switching without disrupting your workflow
+- Theme preview to help you choose the perfect look

-## 4. Custom Templates and Default Cursor Placement
+## 5. Custom Templates and Default Cursor Placement

 #### With Codeforces Lite, you can set up custom templates that automatically load whenever you start solving a new problem.
 This feature helps you avoid the repetitive task of setting up your environment or writing boilerplate code from scratch.

 #### By predefining your commonly used template (such as input/output functions, imports, or debugging statements), you can focus directly on problem-solving, improving your speed and efficiency during contests or practice sessions.

 #### Additionally, you can specify the exact position for your cursor using the `$0` symbol in your template, allowing you to start typing right where you need.
-The extension also remembers the cursor’s position when switching tabs and revisiting problems, ensuring you pick up exactly where you left off—saving valuable time during contests.
+The extension also remembers the cursor's position when switching tabs and revisiting problems, ensuring you pick up exactly where you left off—saving valuable time during contests.

-## 5. UI Enhancements
+## 6. UI Enhancements

 ![UI Enhancements](/public/assets/images/preview4.png)